Authenticating Student Identity

 With courses that have large enrollments, building interactivity needs to take into account the time demands on the instructor.
 You can use the features of the LMS to create self-graded quizzes or exams, which provide automatic feedback and can be taken multiple times.

 Remember also to check students’ level of engagement with your materials using the use monitoring features of your LMS.
-For example, Blackboard’s statistics tracking allows you to track access for a given item in your course, and view statistics on access by date, day of the week, and time, as well as by user (student and non-student users).
+For example, Brightspace’s statistics tracking allows you to track access for a given item in your course, and view statistics on access by date, day of the week, and time, as well as by user (student and non-student users).

 Make your expectations and preventative measures clear